lee-joanne/rageit/README.md

 ### Acknowledgements

 Big thank you to my mentor for all of his support and help.
 Also really appreciate the Code Institute Slack channel for always being available and being super friendly helping me with my questions!
 Thank you to fellow Code Institute students such as Ian Meigh for testing my project and providing support throughout the development process.
-Most of all, massive thank you to Code Institute Tutor Support for helping me A LOT during this project!
+Most of all, a massive thank you to Code Institute Tutor Support for helping me A LOT during this project!